-oxidation of low-density lipoprotein (LDL).2, 16 Recently, studies have been extended to discover the role of curcumin in many other diseases like Alzheimer's disease.
+oxidation of low-density lipoprotein (LDL).2, 16 Recently, studies have explored the role of curcumin in many other diseases, such as Alzheimer's disease.
 S.D.
-Voulgaropoulou and co-workers have worked and provided some evidence for the importance of curcumin in the treatment of Alzheimer's by removing amyloid plaque buildup in the brain.2, 9 Research is still in progress to investigate the multi-parametric effects of curcumin for many diseases.
-Another important role of turmeric has been investigated as an antispasmodic nature to reduce menstrual cramping.
-Some researchers have provided data in which the internal pain during the menstrual cycle has been cured with turmeric supplements.
-Still, a lot of research has to be carried out in the field to explain the chemistry behind such biological actions.
-Data is still missing which can explain the hormone imbalanced process and its proper function by taking these supplements.
+Voulgaropoulou and coworkers have worked and provided some evidence for the importance of curcumin in the treatment of Alzheimer's disease by removing amyloid plaque buildup in the brain.2, 9 Research is still in progress to investigate the multiparametric effects of curcumin on many diseases.
+Another important role of turmeric has been investigated as an antispasmodic to reduce menstrual cramping.
+Some researchers have provided data indicating that internal pain during the menstrual cycle can be cured with turmeric supplements.
+Nevertheless, much research has been carried out in the field to explain the chemistry behind such biological actions.
+Data are still lacking that can explain the hormone imbalance process and its proper function by taking these supplements.
 2, 17-18

-Curcumin is a yellow coloured and non-toxic component of turmeric, which belongs to the Zingiberaceae family.
-It is used for cooking spicy food, cosmetics and also as traditional Ayurveda medicine.19-21 It shows many biological properties such as antibacterial, antifungal, antioxidant, anticancer, anti-inflammatory, anti-Alzheimer, anti-tumor, antiviral, anti- carcinogenic, anti-HIV, cough, anti-diabetic, blood purifier, anti proliferative with certain limitations poor absorption, low bioavailability and rapid metabolism.22-24 Turmeric also has other derivatives of curcumin, which are demethoxy curcumin and bisdemethoxy curcumin.
-These analogous are also showing biological properties.
-Curcumin has three important constituents such as (i) 1,3-dicarbonyl as linker (ii) two aromatic rings are connected on both sides with methoxy and hydroxyl groups and (iii) active methylene group, which participate in keto-enol tautomerism.25-28
+Curcumin is a yellow and nontoxic component of turmeric, which belongs to the Zingiberaceae family.
+It is used for cooking spicy food, cosmetics and traditional Ayurveda medicine.19-21 It has many biological properties, such as antibacterial, antifungal, antioxidant, anticancer, anti-inflammatory, anti-Alzheimer, antitumor, antiviral, anti- carcinogenic, anti-HIV, cough, anti-diabetic, blood purifier, and anti-proliferative properties, with certain limitations such as poor absorption, low bioavailability and rapid metabolism.22-24 Turmeric also has other derivatives of curcumin, which are demethoxy curcumin and bisdemethoxy curcumin.
+These analogs also have biological properties.
+Curcumin has three important constituents: (i) a 1,3-dicarbonyl as a linker, (ii) two aromatic rings connected on both sides with methoxy and hydroxyl groups, and (iii) an active methylene group, which participates in keto-enol tautomerism.25-28

-Composition of Turmeric Rhizome
+Composition of the Turmeric Rhizome

-Table 1.a.
+Table 1a.
 The composition of Turmeric rhizome1, 9-10, 15, 17, 29-30